Ohad032/CarAccidents/README.md

   - Driver and environmental conditions
   - Safety systems

 `CarsDataNew.csv` - This dataset, which includes vehicle-only information, was used to normalize specific safety system groups according to their prevalence in the overall vehicle population.
-There is no need to detail its fields here, as they are already included in the merged vehicle–crash dataset.
+There is no need to detail its fields here, as they are already included in the merged vehicle-crash dataset.

 ## Variable Groups and Descriptions